shameekagarwal/shameekagarwal.github.io/_posts/2024-08-25-spark-advanced.md

 - "submission runner" - talks to k8s to spin up the driver pod
 - after this, the executor pods are spun up by the driver pod
 - "pod monitor" - watch status of the driver and executor pods, and send updates to the controller
-- "mutating admission webhook" - use annotations to -
+- "mutating admission webhook" - the "controller" will add annotations, and the "mutating admission webhook" at the back of this will for e.g. perform actions like -
   - mount volume(s) on the driver / executor pods
-  - control pod affinity etc - e.g. schedule driver on on demand instances, executor on scheduled instances
+  - control pod affinity etc - e.g. schedule driver on on demand instances, executors on spot instances
 - we can use "sparkctl" instead of kubectl for more functionality as well

 ### Getting Started